Samois: Essays

+Final Years and Legacy

 Samois split up in 1983 amid personal infighting; however, in 1984, Rubin went on to help form another organization called The Outcasts.
 The Outcasts lasted until 1997, until they too split due to infighting.
 A breakaway group called The Exiles is still extant and carries on in the tradition of Samois and The Outcasts.
 In 2012, The Exiles in San Francisco received the Small Club of the Year award as part of the Pantheon of Leather Awards.

 In 1996, Califia and Robin Sweeney published an anthology titled The Second Coming: A Leatherdyke Reader that also contained historical information on The Outcasts, as well as other lesbian BDSM groups such as the Lesbian Sex Mafia and Briar Rose.

 In 2007 the National Leather Association International inaugurated awards for excellence in SM/fetish/leather writing.
 The categories include the Samois award for anthology.

 In 2019 Samois was inducted into the Leather Hall of Fame.